 Did you make friends in jail?
 Do you want to talk to somebody you met when you were locked up?
 Post a message to them below.

-Say Hello to people locked up at Shawnee County Department Of Corrections
+Say Hello to people incarcerated at Shawnee County Department Of Corrections

 Links and Resources